Our Company's next Annual General Meeting will take place on

 6. Publication of information on the website

-The following information is accessible on the DEUTZ AG website at www.investors-annualgeneralmeeting-2014.deutz.com in accordance with section 124a AktG:
+The following information is available on the DEUTZ AG website at www.investor-relations-hauptversammlung-2016.deutz.com in accordance with section 124a AktG:

 - This notice of the Annual General Meeting;